-The Holy Cross Church of Hattula
+Holy Cross Church in Hattula

-The Holy Cross Church (Pyhän Ristin kirkko)
+Holy Cross Church (Pyhän Ristin kirkko)

-serves as a Church of the local Hattula Evangelical-Lutheran congregation.
-As a museum, it is open daily from 11 am to 5 pm from 15th of May through 31th of August (tel. +358 -3 – 672 3383).
-Admission is free but a guided tour is 6€ per person (free to those under 18 yrs).
-Admission fee for a group is a maximum of 60.
+serves as one of the churches of the local Lutheran congregation.
+As a museum, it is open during the summer 2022 daily from 11 am to 5 pm initially from the 14th of May to the 14th of August except for Midsummer Festival (25th and 26th of June).
+Admission is free, guided tour is 3 € per person (free to those under 18 yrs).
+Guided tours for groups 67 €/120 € (inquiries and bookings +358 44 7474 319).

 History and Character

 After the Reformation, the attitude towards paintings in churches become less favorable.
-However, the paintings in the ceiling of this Church were never whitewashed as was done in other medieval Churches, which is the reason the paintings are so bright.
+However, the paintings in the ceiling of this church were never whitewashed as was done in other medieval churches, which is the reason the paintings are so bright.
 All the colors are original.